webix-hub/docs/data/api/ui.filemanager_markcut.md

 @params:

-- id			string|array		ids of files for moving
+- id			string, array		ids of files for moving